-Traditionally grown in old Maine orchards.
-Ancient trees can still be found across northern New England.
+Typically grown in old Maine orchards but ancient trees can still be found now and then all across northern New England.
 Very long-lived, healthy and hardy.
 Blooms late.
 Z3.

 Click here for a complete list of qualifying items.